shipdocs/bastion-firewall/CONTRIBUTING.md

-# Contributing to Douane Firewall
+# Contributing to Bastion Firewall

-Thank you for your interest in contributing to Douane Firewall!
+Thank you for your interest in contributing to Bastion Firewall!
 This document provides guidelines and information for developers who want to contribute to the project.

 ## Table of Contents